 The Conference theme was 'The Ombudsman and Human Rights: Protecting Human Rights and Promoting Good Governance.'
-The Ombudsman presented a paper titled, The Ombudsman and the Constitution of Liberty that discussed the importance of liberty, the role of the Ombudsman in safeguarding liberty, the office of the Ombudsman and the rule of law and the need to consider the relationship between liberty and personal responsibility in the work of the office of the Ombudsman.
+The Ombudsman presented a paper titled, The Ombudsman and the Constitution of Liberty that discussed the importance of liberty, the role of the Ombudsman in safeguarding liberty, the office of the Ombudsman and the rule of law and the need to consider the relationship between liberty and personal responsibility in the work of the relationship between liberty and personal responsibility in the work of the office of the Ombudsman.